-The Medicare levy surcharge (MLS) encourages people to take out private patient hospital cover.
-It is an amount you may need to pay on top of the Medicare levy.
+The Medicare levy surcharge (MLS) is an amount you may need to pay on top of the Medicare levy.

 You may have to pay MLS for any period during the income year that:

 - you, your spouse, or any of your dependants did not have an appropriate level of private patient hospital cover - your income for MLS purposes (including your spouse's income if relevant) is more than the applicable surcharge threshold.